vmwherez/network-kit/monitor/README.md

 ## Conclusion

 In this demonstration we learned a little bit about `scapy`, network layers, packets, and our neighbor's affinity for Apple or Android.
-From here there is a a lot more to explore, proceed responsibly and at at your own risk!
+From here there is a a lot more to explore.
+Proceed responsibly and at at your own risk!